6 Free Apps We Actually Use to Save, Invest and Manage Our Money Every Day

 “I was thrilled to find a way to finally start investing, and then automate it so I didn’t have to think about it,” she says.

 Instead of overwhelming you with industry jargon, she says Stash curates and categorizes funds to help you meet your needs.
 Plus, “It gives them understandable names that actually mean something to people like you and me.”

-Stash charges $1 a month, but your first three months are free.
-You can start investing with as little as $5, and you’ll get another $5 just for signing up.
+Stash charges $1 a month, but your first month is free.
+You can start investing with as little as $5, and you’ll get another $5 just for clicking this link and signing up.

 Acorns is a simple savings and investment app that rounds your credit or debit card purchases up to the nearest dollar and invests the digital change.